 Trump Administration Pushes To Make Health Care Pricing More Transparent

-President Trump will sign an executive order Monday on price transparency in health care that aims to lower rising health care costs by showing prices to patients.
+President Trump signed an executive order Monday on price transparency in health care that aims to lower rising health care costs by showing prices to patients.
 The idea is that if people can shop around, market forces may drive down costs.

+"Hospitals will be required to publish prices that reflect what people pay for services," said President Trump at a White House event.
+"You will get great pricing.
+Prices will come down by numbers that you wouldn't believe.
+The cost of healthcare will go way, way down."

+Like several of President Trump's other health policy-related announcements, today's executive order doesn't spell out specific actions, but directs the department of Health and Human Services to develop a policy and then undertake a lengthy rule-making process.

-"The president knows the best way to lower costs in health care is to put patients in control by increasing choice and competition," Secretary of Health and Human Services Alex Azar said at a phone briefing for reporters Monday morning.
+"The president knows the best way to lower costs in health care is to put patients in control by increasing choice and competition," HHS Secretary Alex Azar said at a phone briefing for reporters Monday morning.

-Like several of President Trump's other health policy-related announcements, today's executive order doesn't spell out specific actions, but amounts to an expression of the president's desire for HHS to develop a policy and then undertake a lengthy rule-making process.

 Azar outlined five parts of the executive order, two of which are directly related to price transparency.